opmie/opmie/README.md

 # Oskar Mieloch

-Aspiring software engineer and entrepreneur.
-Building innovative tools that help people around the world.
+I'm a 17 year old aspiring software engineer and entrepreneur.
+I like building tools that have an actual meaning and impact people around the world.
+Studying software engineering at UCONN currently.

 ## Current Focus
 ```